CcileMoul1/efmdraw/README.md

 * ```model.names``` is a cell array containing the name of each reaction.
 It correspond to ```ex.react_name``` when ```ex``` is the result given by Metatool.
 * ```model.numbers``` is a vector containing the numbers of each efm.
 Usually it is the vector ```1:length(model.irrev)``` but it could be any vector of number having the same length as ```model.irrev```.
 Be careful to avoid repetition: ```model.numbers``` is used to label the .xml files (see bellow).

 When ```model``` is a structure and not a path, Metatool is not used.
-So one can use this when the efms are obtained with another method or when some filters are applied to the efm list (see drawThermo).
+So one can use this when the efms are obtained with another method or when some filters are applied to the efm list (see drawThermo (will be linked soon)).

 ### ```drawing_design```
 This parameter is a string containing the path to a .xml file created with [CellDesigner](http://www.celldesigner.org/).
 It is the graphic representation of the network.
 Every efm will be drawn according to this file. **Warning** Each reaction has to have a name (corresponding to ```model.names``` or the one in the Metatool file).